Forensic Coating Failure Investigations

 All coatings fail… eventually.
-The cause of premature coating failure may remain a mystery and the re-application may also fail unless a thorough investigation is undertaken.
-Forensic evidence generated by an independent laboratory is critical to determining the cause of, and resolution to the coating failure.
+The cause of premature coating failure may remain a mystery, and the re-application may also fail unless a thorough investigation is undertaken.
+Forensic evidence generated by an independent laboratory is critical to determining the cause of and defining the resolution to the coating failure.

 - Digital 3D Microscopy

 - Liquid Chromatography and Gas Chromatography-Mass Spectroscopy

 Our professionals use the data produced by these forensic techniques to formulate expert opinions as to the cause of failures and recommendations for repair.

 KTA has unmatched depth and breadth of expertise in determining the causes of coating failures.
 We are not advocates for the owner, coating manufacturer or contractor.
 We are not attorneys.
 We are independent experts that have the depth of knowledge across many industries, service environments and coating systems to help resolve the most complex coating failures.
 We recognize that in many cases, coating failures result in litigation.
 Our Senior Chemists have experience in litigation support services including expert witness.
 We are frequently sought after by firms that litigate construction cases because of our reputation of being independent experts in the industrial/commercial coatings markets.

 KTA's Forensic Coating Failure Investigation Services Will Help Answer the Following: